Lana Del Rey Is Back With ‘Love’ [Video]

 Lana Del Rey Gets Caught Singing Karaoke

-Antimusic reports that Lana Del Rey was exercising her vocal chords with a little Karaoke last weekend, but she wasn’t alone.
+Antimusic reports that Lana Del Rey was exercising her vocal chords with a little karaoke last weekend, but she wasn’t alone.
 Lana was joined by Tame Impala’s Cam Avery, Miles Kane, and Last Shadow Puppets’ Alex Turner for a cover of Elton John’s “Tiny Dancer” last weekend.
-The spur of the moment performance was reminiscent of a scene in Cameron Crowe’s Almost Famous.
+The spur-of-the-moment performance was reminiscent of a scene in Cameron Crowe’s Almost Famous.

 The small band of recognizable musicians performing live in a small roadside bar setting caught the attention of the other patrons with everyone cheering them on.
 The scene can be seen in a short video clip, recorded and uploaded to YouTube.
 The user only captured a portion of the performance, suggesting he didn’t recognize Lana Del Rey and her companions until they were well into singing the Elton John hit.